AngangGuo/blog/content/posts/2025/Notes - System Tools.md

 ### Ventoy
 [Ventoy](https://www.ventoy.net/en/index.html) is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.

-Download and copy Windows 11 ISO to the Ventory partition.
+Download and copy Windows 11 ISO to the Ventoy partition.

+### Why I can't find the HDD listed?
+After booting Windows 11 installation, there's no HDD shown out.
+1. You may need to disable the `Secure Boot` from BIOS
+2. You may need to disable the [Intel VMD]({{% ref "vmd" %}}) from BIOS

 ### Clonezilla
 [Clonezilla](https://clonezilla.org/) is a partition and disk imaging/cloning program.